yegor256/blog/_drafts/takes-architecture.md

 It's an endless cycle that accepts a new connection, understands it, creates a response, returns the response and accepts a new connection again.
-HTTP protocol is stateless, which means that the servers should not remember what happened in previous connections.
+HTTP protocol is stateless, which means that the servers should not remember what happened in any previous connection.
 All it cares about is the incoming HTTP request in this particular connection.

 HTTP request is coming from the input stream of the socket and looks like